 Board of Trustees

-Tom Brown, Chair
+Tom Brown, Past-Chair

 A native of Urbana, Tom is an area Vice President of Arthur J. Gallagher & Co.
 Formerly Tom was a partner in Brown Hobbs & McMurray Insurance Agency.
 Tom is also currently a Certified General Real Estate Appraiser (Brown & Brown Real Estate Appraisals, L.L.C.).
 After graduation from Furman University, Tom returned to the area and the family business in 1974 and has been a part of both the insurance and real estate appraisal business since.
 Tom is an active member of the local community, volunteering his time to a variety of civic organizations, including the Urbana Park District, Urbana Parks Foundation, Urbana School District, C-U Schools Foundation and Urbana Rotary.

 Tom Costello is the Assistant Managing Director of the Champaign Urbana Mass Transit District, a position he has held since 1974.
 Tom received a BA in Communication, History & Government from John Carroll University, MA in Communication from Miami of Ohio and his ABD in Organizational Communication from the University of Illinois.
 Tom has been a communication instructor at Illinois for over 40 years.
 He has served on countless boards, coalitions and committees, but is particularly sought after when an entertaining emcee is needed.